Porgramming-Hero-web-course/batch-4-assignment-1-sumonkazi17636/blog-1.md

   city: 'Metropolis'
 };

-Union types are flexible, while intersection types make the value more specific.
+Union Types are flexible and allow a value to be one of several types.
+Intersection Types enforce a value to satisfy all the specified types, making it more specific.